ZigRazor/LogParser/CONTRIBUTING.md

 ## Submitting Changes

 We also highly welcome code contributions via pull requests.
-Note that your changes - after acceptance - will be offered under the **Apache 2.0** license.
+Note that your changes - after acceptance - will be offered under the **GNU General Public License v3.0** license.
 For more information, see the [LICENSE](https://github.com/ZigRazor/AHGPBM/blob/main/LICENSE).

 To create and submit your changes, follow the standard *Fork & Pull Request Workflow*: